On this dayJul 11, 1954

 First White Citizens’ Council Forms to Oppose School Integration

-On July 11, 1954, white residents of Indianola, Mississippi, formed a White Citizens’ Council to organize and carry out massive resistance to racial integration of public schools.
+On July 11, 1954, white residents of Indianola, Mississippi, formed the first White Citizens’ Council to organize and carry out massive resistance to racial integration of public schools.

 Robert B. “Tut” Patterson, who owned a 1,500-acre plantation near Indianola, Mississippi, was inspired by Brady’s words and soon called for a meeting of concerned white people to try and oppose integration.
 On July 11, a large group of local white men and women gathered at the Indianola town hall and formed the first White Citizens’ Council.
 One year later, 250 White Citizens’ Councils had been launched throughout the South, boasting a total of 60,000 members; by 1956, active Councils were operating in 30 states, and by 1957, membership reached 250,000.